Frequently asked questions about our Master in Photonics and answers

 All students who apply for this program are therefore eligible to be awarded a scholarship (no separate application procedure is required).
 These scholarships will be awarded on a competitive basis among all accepted EMSP students.

-To obtain a grant or scholarship from one of the external funding agencies, students must follow a separate procedure (next to the EMSP application procedure).
-The procedure to obtain these grants is completely independant from the EMSP Admission Process and the EMSP Board has no involvement in the selection or decision process of these external funding agencies.
+To obtain a grant or scholarship from one of the external funding agencies, students must follow a separate procedure (next to the MSPE application procedure).
+The procedure to obtain these grants is completely independent from the MSPE Admission Process and the MSPE Board has no involvement in the selection or decision process of these external funding agencies.

 Yes, we have accepted students with a degree in Computer Science, Biomedical Engineering, IC Design in the past.
 If there are sufficient courses in Applied Mathematics, Electromagnetics, Semiconductor Physics, Electronics, Optics & Optoelectronics or Telecommunications, you fit our profile.

 – a TOEFL-TEST, showing a score of at least 570 (paper-based) or 87 (internet-based)